Tr1ckX/Boris-Bike_Week-1/README.md

   - using CRC cards and Kanban
   - TDD with Ruby (modules and DRY) and RSpec (shared examples and the mighty mocks)
   - Chicago vs London style testing

+You can find the second project [here](https://github.com/Tr1ckX/Fizzbuzz) and the weekly challenge [here](https://github.com/Tr1ckX/FAAST) if you are interested.